TechnologyBrewery/poetry-monorepo-dependency-plugin/README.md

 `Requires-Dist: ham @ ../ham` to `Requires-Dist: ham (==1.2.3)`

-Additionally, to address [path dependencies](https://python-poetry.org/docs/dependency-specification/#path-dependencies) not being portable, this plugin provides the ability to extend Poetry's [export][poetry-export] command usiusing the `export-without-path-deps` command.
-This command will exclude path dependencies from being written to intermediate `requirements.txt` exports.
+Additionally, to address [path dependencies](https://python-poetry.org/docs/dependency-specification/#path-dependencies) not being portable, this plugin provides the ability to extend Poetry's [export][poetry-export] command using the `export-without-path-deps` command.
+This command will exclude path dependencies from being written to intermediate `requirements.txt` export.
 When installing the exported
 `requirements.txt` on another machine and/or Docker container local Paths dependencies can not be resolved and therefore can not be installed so they are removed.